-Where does the line lie between repairing and further perfecting the human body?
-At this year’s Przemiany Festival we will take a closer look at the prefix “super” as an expression of the spirit of our time (Zeitgeist), in which the future of homo sapiens is driven by the need for an increasingly efficient and longer life.
+Where is the line between repairing and enhancing the human body?
+This year’s Przemiany Festival will take a closer look at the prefix “super” as an expression of the spirit of our time (Zeitgeist), in which the future of homo sapiens is driven by the need for an increasingly efficient and longer life.
 Today, the latest achievements in regenerative medicine and robotics go hand in hand with the dynamic development of the fitness and well-being market.
-Are we ready to interfere with the biochemical structure of our bodies and give it a technological upgrade?
+Are we ready for an intervention in the biochemical structure of our bodies and a technological upgrade?
 Do we want to cross physical and intellectual limitations to resemble the now-so-popular superheroes?
 After all, from the perspective of our bodies’ ecology, we are all “super” from the moment we are born.
-And this is by no means any individual’s personal accomplishment!
+And this is by no means any individual’s personal accomplishment.

 Even though we treat our body as personal property, it is, in fact, common property.
 The human body is a conglomerate of life, which – in addition to eukaryotic cells – consists of bacteria, fungi, archaea and viruses, i.e. our microbiome.
 This population of more than 100 trillion microorganisms, colonising virtually every external and internal surface of the body, makes the human an ecosystem as complex as a rainforest or a coral reef.
 It is estimated that 70-90% of all cells in the human body are bacteria, representing about 10,000 different species.
 This bacterial diversity shapes our biology from birth to the grave, affecting our health, metabolism and well-being.
 An imbalance can lead to disaster, one clear example of which can be seen in the growing antibiotic resistance caused by excessive and unjustified use of antibiotics in humans.